 makes broadest size range measurement possible.
 The system is also equipped with cell

 to measure zeta potential of solid flat surfaces.

-Vibrating Sample Magnetometer (NSF-Funded): The vibrating sample magnetometer (VSM) designed by Dexing Magnet, Inc (China) is
+Vibrating Sample Magnetometer: The vibrating sample magnetometer (VSM) is has air cooled 1.1T magnet.
+The system

 Mossbauer Spectrometer (NSF-Funded): Mossbauer spectroscopy (Seeco, Inc) is a resonance spectroscopy which uses Co gamma